 - Mention every class you’ve ever taken.

-When talking about your work history, you should always:
+When discussing your work history, always:

 - Use anecdotes that show your passion for the job you’re interviewing for